mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/mulliken_population.md

           H 1 -- F 1                    0.34        0.91000
 ======================================================================
 ```
-There are some interesting things to note:
+There are a couple of interesting things to note:

 - Like GaAs (and unlike Si and diamond), there are 2 opposite charges on both atoms.
 However, the charge is significantly larger, indicating that the molecule is highly polar/ionic.
 - The population of the H-F bond is rather low - this indicates that the molecule has little covalent character

-We will now compare to very similar molecules - HCl and HBr - keeping the trend of hydrogen bonded to a group 7 element.
+We will now compare HF to very similar molecules - HCl and HBr - keeping the trend of hydrogen bonded to a group 7 element.
 The ```param``` files are completely identical and in the ```cell``` files the bond lengths used are 1.275 for HCl and 1.44 for HBr.

 HCl has the result